“The Art of Being Human” - First Shambhala Weekend Retreat

 A day-and-a-half meditation experience with teachings from the Shambhala tradition.
 Q & A and discussion.

-Connect to aspirations to make meditation a part of your daily life.
+Make meditation a part of your daily life.

 Register with a friend and get two-for-one price!